Alzheimer's: Dealing with daily challenges

 People who have Alzheimer's disease often need help handling routine daily activities, such as bathing, dressing, eating and using the bathroom.
 If your loved one needs this type of care, balance his or her loss of privacy and independence with gentleness and tact.

 Bathing can be a confusing experience for a person who has Alzheimer's.
 Having a routine can help.
-Consider these tips:
+Try to:

-- Make it comfortable.
+- Make the bath comfortable.
 Make sure the bathroom is warm and well-lit.
 Keep towels handy.
-Play soft music if it seems to help promote relaxation.
+Play soft music if it helps promote relaxation.

 - Keep it private.
 If your loved one is self-conscious about being naked, place a towel over his or her shoulders or lap.
 Use a sponge or washcloth to clean under the towel.
 Have him or her help as much as possible.